Jieyab89/OSINT-Cheat-sheet/Script/SOCMINT-Twitter/Readme.md

 - **Sentiment clustering** — every item with text gets classified **pro** / **neutral** / **con**, shown as a diverging bar plus per-category tiles you can click to filter the item list below.
+- **Social network graph** — click **View as Graph** to see accounts as nodes, sized by how many items they posted in this archive and colored by their own pro/neutral/con mix, Maltego-style.
+Edges show reply relationships found in the archive; click a node to see its per-account sentiment breakdown.
 - **Most active accounts** — who shows up most often in that archive.
 - **Most engagement** — which items drove the most reply+retweet+like activity.